Definition of Depletion Expenses

 Step #1

-Calculation of Depletion Base / Cost – Depletion base is the cost which needs to be capitalized and is depleted across multiple accounting periods.
-It is the cost which is incurred to purchase or lease the asset, deployment cost, exploration cost or any other type of cost incurred to restore the asset to its original condition once the depletion of the asset is completed.
-There are four factors which affect the depletion base –
+Calculation of Depletion Base / Cost – Depletion base is the cost that must be capitalized and depleted across multiple accounting periods.
+It is the cost incurred to purchase or lease the asset, deployment cost, exploration cost, or any other type of cost incurred to restore the asset to its original condition once the depletion of the asset is completed.
+There are four factors that affect the depletion base –

-- Acquisition: It is all associated cost that is incurred to buy or lease land that a company knows is full of resources.
+- Acquisition: All associated costs incurred to buy or lease land a company knows is full of resources.

-- Exploration: It includes all the expenses that are associated with going inside the land, like digging, mining of the land which was bought or leased.
+- Exploration: It includes all the expenses associated with going inside the land, like digging and mining the land which was bought or leased.

-- Development: It is the cost that is necessary to make the land ready for extraction, like digging wells or tunnels.
+- Development: It is the cost necessary to prepare the land for extraction, like digging wells or tunnels.

-- Restoration: These are all expenses that are incurred to make the land back to its original condition.
+- Restoration: These are all expenses incurred to restore the land to its original condition.

 Step #2

-Calculation of Depletion Rate Per Unit – The depletion rate per unit of an asset or any natural resource is dependent on the total number of units which will be extracted.
-To calculate the rate per unit, one needs to consider the total cost less salvage value then divide it by a total number of estimated units.
+Calculation of Depletion Rate Per Unit – The depletion rate per unit of an asset or any natural resource depends on the total number of units that will be extracted.
+To calculate the rate per unit, one needs to consider the total cost less salvage value and then divide it by the total number of estimated units.

 Step #3

-Calculation of Depletion Expense – Finally, the units extracted for a period are multiplied depletion rate per unit in order to calculate the depletion expense for that period.
+Calculation of Depletion Expense – Finally, the units extracted for a period are multiplied depletion rate per unit to calculate the depletion expense for that period.

 Examples of Depletion Expenses